taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 You gain the ability to lay on hands, as the paladin ability, using your curse level (1/2 character level via VMC, +5 at character level 11) as your paladin level.
-- At 5th curse level (10th character level), you gain a mercy, as the paladin ability.
+- At 5th curse level, you gain a mercy, as the paladin ability.
-- At 10th curse level (11th character level), you gain a second mercy, and can exchange your first mercy for a different one.
+- At 10th curse level, you gain a second mercy, and can exchange your first mercy for a different one.
-- At 15th curse level (20th character level), you gain a third mercy, and can exchange one of your existing mercies for a different one.
+- At 15th curse level, you gain a third mercy, and can exchange one of your existing mercies for a different one.
 #### Lay on Hands (Merciful)
 You may cure wounds with a touch 3 (1/4 character level + CHA mod) times per day, healing 1d6 (1d6 / 4 character levels, min 1d6) damage.
 This is a standard